Brazil's Rousseff under pressure but impeachment seen unlikely

 That remains a mystery, especially as the country faces its second recession in as many years and the possibility of energy and water rationing in large cities in coming months.

-Organizers on Facebook and elsewhere are calling for demonstrations on March 15 in 30 cities in favour of impeachment.
+Organizers on Facebook and elsewhere are calling for demonstrations on March 15 in 30 cities in favor of impeachment.

 "Brazilians expect Congress to do its duty" and investigate the corruption, said Danilo Forte, a legislator for the PMDB, a party that formally supports Rousseff but has increasingly voted against her in recent weeks.